Organization

 No Spill Cups

-We’re new to these no-spill cups but really like them since they never leak.
-I just got these water bottles for the girls for summer and definitely recommend them when it’s hot.
+These no-spill cups are fantastic and never leak.
+I also got these water bottles for the girls for summer and definitely recommend them when it’s hot since they are insulated and will stay cold.
 If you want something smaller and lighter, the munchkin cups are a nice option.
+I definitely prefer the weight of the munchkin cups inside a tote, and again, they are truly magic and do not spill.

 Disposable Placemats